Peer-reviewed Publications

 Abstract: The rise of China in international affairs has prompted a vibrant debate among scholars; however, there is no consensus over what kind of power China is.
 This article argues that China can be seen as the representative of a new breed of great powers emerging in a decentered world.
 It does so by looking at China’s participation in peacekeeping and antipiracy operations under the aegis of the United Nations.
 It is possible to see that since the early 1990s China’s strategy has shifted from primarily aiming at being acknowledged as a great power, to trying to exercise its growing international authority effectively to better serve its expanding interests.
 It did so by strengthening its involvement through the UN in international security affairs.

 Andrea Ghiselli (2015) The Chinese People’s Liberation Army ‘Post-modern’ Navy.
-The International Spectator, Volume 50, Issue 1, 117-136.
+The International Spectator, Volume 50, No. 1, pp. 117-136.
 Link to the article.

 Abstract: Developments at both the doctrinal and operational level suggest that the ‘post-modernisation’ of China’s PLA Navy (PLAN) has started.
 Issues such as the maritime disputes in the East and South China Seas and how to create a network of bases or ‘footholds’ outside Asia might slow down or temporarily halt this process.
 However, as China’s economic presence expands on a global scale, its security interests and those of the international community will overlap increasingly with one another.
 Consequently, once its transformation has been completed, the PLAN is likely to become a global and cooperative force.